national night out against crime (FREE)

 For 2013 information, CLICK HERE.

 Residents meet their police officers in a relaxed, fun setting each year on the first Tuesday of August at the Franconia Community Park on Allentown Road.
 National Night Out Against Crime is a time when the citizens and police of Franconia Township join together with thousands of other communities nationwide to celebrate building safe neighborhoods.
 The program is designed to have the officers and the residents meet on a social basis and to take a stand that they will work together to stop crime.
 The police department offers more than 50 public safety displays, demonstrations, and activities for the entire family as well as refreshments provided by the North Penn Goodwill Service.
-Please contact Janice Frary at email@example.com for more information or if you would like to participate.
+Please contact Janice Frary at firstname.lastname@example.org for more information or if you would like to participate, please complete the 2014 form.

 The internet information resource, NetSmartz, has made training originally only available to law enforcement professionals available to the public.
 Their safety presentations are suitable for children and adults of all ages, covering topics such as: